davistdaniel/PiHoleLongTermStats/README.md

 ## 🚀 Getting Started

-There are two main ways to run the dashboard: directly using Python or via Docker.
+There are multiple ways to run the dashboard: using Python, Docker, or Docker Compose.

 ### Using Python